 Last but not least you should also know the dark part of the trade.
-That is the underwater wielding death rate.
-Like any other trade, underwater welding comes with many profession-oriented hazard.
+That is the underwater welding death rate.
+Like any other trade, underwater welding comes with many profession-oriented hazards.
 So before you jump onto the profession you should know the bitter part of the trade also.
-Once you research on the danger of the trade like underwater death rate you will also learn to avoid any such happening.
+Once you research the danger of the trade like underwater death rate you will also learn to avoid any such happening.

 For any diver, there are risks of decompression sickness, hypothermia.
 Downing in the event of an equipment failure is all possibilities.
 Welders are posed to the danger of electric shock.
 Working on certain structures introduces the risk of an underwater explosion too.
 The welders are reported to have hearing problems after prolonged working along with muscle ache, memory issues, and cognitive ability.

 A high level of safety is required for this profession.
 The safety is two-pronged.
 One is the safety precautions for diving which is a separate trade.
 The other is the welding underwater where a separate set of safety norms are to be adapted.